roadsnail/Pi-ve/README.md

 * Node-RED - See official install guide here https://nodered.org/docs/getting-started/raspberrypi .
 Login as user Pi and in home directory run the command on the guide page.
 This will take some time on the Raspberry Pi Zero.

 * Zigbee2mqtt - Official installation guide at https://www.zigbee2mqtt.io/getting_started/running_zigbee2mqtt.html .
 Note that in Step 2 of the guide - Installing - instructions to install Node.js may be ignored as this will have been installed earlier in the node-RED install.

-Installation of this will take a few minutes, with many warning thrown up.
+Installation of Zigbee2mqtt will take a few minutes, with many warning thrown up.
 These may be ignored.

+## Pi-ve software configuration